How to Cope with Missing People

 Each of us can be more accepting of the present moment rather than obsessing over the past or catastrophizing over the future.
 Mindfulness helps you to not get too caught up in a moment that is not actually happening.
 In other words, you can stay connected to the moment you’re experiencing, be that a sense of peace within yourself, a pleasure you take from something sensory, the warm laugh of a friend, a kind interaction with your partner, or a precious look from your child.

 By living fully in the moment, you won’t always experience joy.
 You may also feel the sadness of missing.
 Yet, giving yourself the space and permission to feel whatever comes up, to allow it to move through you, and to continually check in with yourself, you actually nurture the most important connection you have, the connection to yourself.
-By staying in touch with who you are and what gives your life meaning, you can make choices that help you not just reach out to those you miss but to share meaningful interactions that add to your life and help heal your sense of missing.Tags: alone, covid-19, loneliness, lonely, mental health, pandemic
+By staying in touch with who you are and what gives your life meaning, you can make choices that help you not just reach out to those you miss but to share meaningful interactions that add to your life and help heal your sense of missing.Tags: alone, conquer critical inner voice, covid-19, critical inner voice, feel your feelings, loneliness, lonely, mental health, pandemic